marktonneson/demo-imagebuilder/DemoWalkThru.md

 * Filter the list of available components
 On the **Edit Blueprint** page, you can see contents that are already included in the blueprint in the panel labeled **Blueprint Components**.
 The panel labeled **Available Components** includes contents that can be added to the blueprint.
-Filter the list of **Available Components** by **mod_** to find the mod_wsgi package.
+Filter the list of **Available Components** by **mod_** to find the mod_ldap package.
 ![Image 3](https://github.com/marktonneson/demo-imagebuilder/blob/master/images/image3.png)

 * Add a package
-Find the **mod_wsgi** package in the filtered list of **Available Components**.
+Find the **mod_ldap** package in the filtered list of **Available Components**.
 You can either click the package list item to view more details and options available for the package, or you can click the Add icon button for the list item to add the latest version.
-Add the package **mod_wsgi** to the blueprint.
+Add the package **mod_ldap** to the blueprint.
 ![Image 4](https://github.com/marktonneson/demo-imagebuilder/blob/master/images/image4.png)

 * Commit changes
 Now that you have updated the contents of the blueprint, spend some time exploring the organization of the blueprint contents.
 Note that blueprint contents can also be filtered, and when contents are added, their dependencies are automatically pulled in.
-Try filtering the blueprint contents by "python" to see if python-libs was automatically included in the blueprint as a dependency.
-Or click the Undo button to see how the number of dependencies changed when you added mod_wsgi.
+Try filtering the blueprint contents by **"ldap"** to see if **apr-util-ldap** was automatically included in the blueprint as a dependency.
+Or click the Undo button to see how the number of dependencies changed when you added mod_ldap.
 When you are ready, click the **Commit** button to commit your changes.
 ![Image 5](https://github.com/marktonneson/demo-imagebuilder/blob/master/images/image5.png)